-Bullying (including cyberbullying), harassment, intimidation, or hazing, by students, staff, or third parties, is strictly prohibited and shall not be tolerated.
-Bullying does not include the determination after an investigation that the student's used reasonable and necessary physical force as self-defense or the defense of another in response to a physical attack.
+Bullying (including cyber-bullying), harassment, intimidation, or hazing, by students, staff, or third parties, is strictly prohibited and shall not be tolerated.
+Bullying does not include the determination after an investigation that the students used reasonable and necessary physical force as self-defense or the defense of another in response to a physical attack.

 All complaints about behavior that may violate this policy shall be promptly investigated.
+Bullying/Harassment forms are available in the Attendance Office.